 A ‘complement’ is something that completes something else in some way.
 But, ‘compliment’ is a courteous remark that expresses admiration.
 We’ll explain the grammar more here.

-It’s very common for someone to use a word incorrectly as there are many words that sound similar but mean very different things.
-To avoid embarrassing blunders (even for native English speakers), we’ve come up with a list of “confusing” words and an explanation of how to correctly use them.
+It’s very common for someone to use a word incorrectly as there are many words that sound similar, but mean very different things.
+To avoid embarrassing blunders (even for native English speakers), we’ve come up with a list of “confusing” words and an explanation of how to use them correctly.
 This time, we’ll tackle complement vs compliment.

 Difference between complement and compliment

 Complement vs. Compliment: the difference